ihmcrobotics/ufdw/README.md

 - http://research.dwi.ufl.edu/ufdw/index.php

-## Supported Platforms

-We are currently only vendoring the native components for both Kinect models on 64-bit Windows.

 ## OpenGL Support

 This fork/build of UFDW does *NOT* support OpenGL; many of the method calls and classes have been removed entirely.